noi-techpark/transmodel-api/README.md

 The documents linked there are also in the [documentation](./documentation/) directory

 The subrepo [netex-italian-profile](netex-italian-profile) tracks the [Italian netex profile repo](https://github.com/5Tsrl/netex-italian-profile) and contains examples and validation xsd files.
+Analogously, the subrepo [siri-italian-profile](siri-italian-profile) tracks the [Italian siri profile repo](https://github.com/5Tsrl/siri-italian-profile)

-The Italian profile is an extension of the base NeTEx specification
+The Italian profiles are an extension of the base NeTEx/SIRI specifications by CEN

 ## Open Data Hub API calls
 Example calls such as the ones used by this API are provided in [calls.http](calls.http)

 ## Adding datasets to export
-Filters on which datasets are included are configured via [datasets.yml](src/config/datasets.yml).
+New data sources are implemented as [providers](src/provider/), implementing one or more of the relevant interfaces (see other provider).
+The provider must then be added to the endpoint calls in [src/main.go](src/main.go)

 ## Running automated tests
 Native: From `/src` folder run `go test ./...`